Marie-Galante: Cuisine

 Marie-Galante's traditional dish is known as bébélé.

-The kilibibi is, as well as a delicacy native to the island.
+The kilibibi is a delicacy native to the island.
 The caca-bœuf is a type of pastry also consumed in the region.

 Festivities

 At Christmas, families and friends gather at the chanté nowel and the Christmas Market, organized all over Marie-Galante.
 It is an opportunity to sing carols and celebrate.

 Carnival troupes parade every Sunday afternoon through the streets, from January until the carnival festivities in February or March.
 Every year, at the end of January, a big carnival parade is organized in the main city, Grand-Bourg since 2013, called WOY MI MASS.
 It gathers about 9,000 to 10,000 people each year and has several carnival groups (with "Po", "Ti Mass" and drums) which almost all participate in a contest for the best costumes, the best music or the best choreography whose theme is imposed by the carnival committees, on a red carpet in front of a podium under the gaze of spectators and filmed live.

 There is also the Carnival in kabwèt of Marie-Galante, Saint-Louis, a practice that mixes the French tradition of fat oxen and the tradition of Carnival parades.
 It is an important moment for the safeguarding and promotion of the traditions of Marie-Galante and Guadeloupe.
 The parade consists of about thirty decorated wagons pulled by a couple of oxen, along 22 km in the countryside and in Saint-Louis de Marie-Galante.
 And since 2014, this carnival of Marie-Galante has been inscribed on the inventory of the intangible heritage of France by Unesco.

 The Mardi Gras is the big festival in which carnival groups compete in one of the towns of Marie-Galante depending on the year.
 Then the next day, on Ash Wednesday, the day that ends the carnival, the mascot of the carnival king, nicknamed Vaval, is burned, marking the end of the festivities, everyone parades in black and white (to mark Vaval's mourning), and then the 40 days of Lent begin.